 Until or unless your child is allergic to any specific kind of fruit, you should include all kinds of fruits in your kid’s diet.
 This is because different fruits have different vitamins and minerals and your kids require all of them.
 Here are some fruits that you may include in your kid’s diet:

-- Giving fruits that are orange in colour are good for the eyes of your child.
+- Giving fruits that are yellow and orange in colour are good for the eyes of your child.
 So, feed him oranges.

 - Fruits that are red in colour like apples and strawberries are good for the health of the heart of your child.